 Parenting Plus Drop-in Group

 Our Parenting Plus Drop-In group meets every Monday through the spring, fall, and winter.
 The group offers a positive discipline curriculum, guest speakers that address parenting issues, opportunities for arts and crafts, and once a month a Collective Kitchen/Cooking Class.
-Every second month the group goes on an outing to help increase experience and knowledge around community resources.

 “I feel I am not alone anymore, and I thought I would not make it after I left my partner, but here I am doing well with the support I got from the Health-for-Two worker.”